RelationalAI SDK for Julia

 Querying a Database

-The high-level API call for executing queries against the database is exec
+The API call for executing queries against the database is exec

 .